 Ranking History: #59 (2011)

-The Tigers returned Casali to West Michigan to start the 2012 season and he raked until the moment he was promoted to High-A Lakeland this month.
-In 48 games Casali batted .288/.402/.500 with 12 doubles and eight home runs.
+The Tigers returned Casali to West Michigan for the start of the 2012 season and he hit .288/.402/.500 in 48 games for the Whitecaps.
+He again walked more than he struck out while also ripping 12 doubles and eight home runs.

 | Like what you see here, and want even more?
 Sign up for a FREE seven day trial, and check out all that TigsTown has to offer!
 Including: |

 - Insider Information

 - In-depth Analysis